palant/pfp/README.md

 ### Chrome and Opera

-The following command with produce a file with a name like `build-chrome/pfp-n.n.n.crx`:
+The following command with produce a file with a name like `build-chrome/pfp-n.n.n.zip`:

-    gulp crx --private-key=key.pem
+    gulp crx

-You can also omit the `--private-key` parameter, an unsigned ZIP file will be created then which can be uploaded to Chrome Web Store or Opera Add-ons.
+This ZIP file can be uploaded to Chrome Web Store or Opera Add-ons and will be converted into a signed CRX there.

 ### Web client